Get a FREE Car Check

 How do I find the chassis number from the Reg number?

 Enter your vehicle’s reg number here, and we will reveal its chassis number.
-But remember, it will not include all the seventeen digits but only the last five digits due to data disclosure rules of the UK.
+But remember, it will not include all the 17 digits but only the last 5 digits due to data disclosure rules of the UK.

 Is a VIN Number the same as a Chase Number?